johnsiilver/boutique/docs/README.md

 In a non-generic store, these would be caught by the compiler.
 But these are easy to avoid and are generally a non-issue.

 The third is more difficult.
-Changes are routed through Actions.
-Actions trigger Modifers, which also must be written.
-The concepts take a bit to understand and you have to be careful to copy the data and not mutate the data when writing Modifiers.
+Changes are routed through **Actions**.
+**Actions** trigger **Modifers**, which also must be written.
+The concepts take a bit to understand and you have to be careful to copy the data and not mutate the data when writing **Modifier(s)**.
 This adds a certain amount of complexity.
 But once you get used to it, its very easy to follow.

 ## Let's get started!